StackStorm/puppet-st2/README.md

 This module installs and configures all of the components required for StackStorm.
-In order to not repeat others work, we've utilized many existing modules from the foge.
+In order to not repeat others work, we've utilized many existing modules from the forge.
 We manage the module dependenies using a `Puppetfile` for each OS we support.
 These `Puppetfile` can be used both with [r10k](https://github.com/puppetlabs/r10k) and [librarian-puppet](http://librarian-puppet.com/).